Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Preliminaries

 \begin{lemma}\textup{(\cite[Lemma $8.6$]{ps-kap})} Suppose $f:Z\ri Y$ and $g:Y\ri X$ are maps between hyperbolic spaces both admitting the CT-maps.
 Then the composition $g\circ f:Z\ri X$ admits the CT map and $\partial (g\circ f)=\pa g \circ \pa f$. \end{lemma}

 We note that all the spaces in consideration in this paper, for which CT maps are to be discussed, are proper.
-The proofs will run by contradiction and for the same purpose the following lemma will be very useful.
+For proofs, the following lemma will be very useful.
 Since the proof is immediate using Lemma \ref{subseq exists} we skip it.

 \begin{lemma} {\em ({\bf Nonexistence criteria})} Suppose $X,Y$ are two proper hyperbolic metric spaces, and $f:Y\map X$ is a proper embedding which does not admit the CT map.
 Then there are two unbounded sequences $\{y_n\}$, $\{y'_n\}$ in $Y$ such that $\LMY y_n=\LMY y'_n\in \partial Y$ but $\LMX y_n\neq \LMX y'_n$ in $\pa X$. \end{lemma}